 This book is for the intrepid traveler, and the adventurous soul.
 It is for anyone who is passionate about discovering other cultures, and connecting with people from opposite sides of the globe.

 What are you waiting for?
-Buy the book already!
+Click to buy the book already!

 Destination Russia is available on Amazon in both Kindle and Paperback.
 It’s been a hit success in Italy, Fabio and Roberta’s home country, and I thank them for having decided to release it in English!